 To stimulate innovation, economic activity and entrepreneurship in both education and research, IXA has, in collaboration with the City of Amsterdam, developed the valorisation programme IXAnext: Talent for Innovation.

 IXAnext is an alliance between the Amsterdam universities and knowledge institutes: HvA, UvA, VU, VUmc and AMC and the NWO institutes AMOLF and NIKHEF.
 Over a five-year period, 2017-2021, they collaborate in utilising and disseminating knowledge.
 The programme offers facilities and funding, infrastructure, a network, educational measures and much more.
-All these can be found in our Programmes & Affiliates section.
+All these can be found in the Programmes & Affiliates section, top right.

 Facilities, funding and infrastructure